State Environmental Quality Review Act (SEQR) Regulatory Revisions

 Environmental and Regulatory Impact Review

-Pursuant to SEQR, DEC has determined that the proposed rulemaking will not have a significant adverse environmental impact.
-In accordance with the State Administrative Procedures Act, DEC has also prepared a Regulatory Impact Statement, a Regulatory Flexibility Analysis for small businesses and local governments, a Rural Area Flexibility Analysis, and a Statement in lieu of Job Impact Statement.
+DEC has determined, pursuant to the State Environmental Quality Review Act (ECL Article 18 with implementing regulations at 6 NYCRR 617), that the adopted amendments will not have a significant adverse environmental impact.
+In accordance with the State Administrative Procedures Act, DEC has also prepared a Regulatory Impact Statement, a Regulatory Flexibility Analysis for small businesses and local governments, a Rural Area Flexibility Analysis, a Statement in lieu of Job Impact Statement, an assessment of public comment, and other supporting documents that are available below.

 Rulemaking Documents

-Note - in the proposed express terms document, text to be added to the regulations is underlined and text to be deleted is [bracketed].
+Note - in the express terms document, text that has been added to the regulations is underlined and deleted is [bracketed].

 - Part 617 Model Environmental Assessment Forms in Department of State Repeal and Replace Format.
-Note - Appendices A and B (Short and Full Environmental Assessment Forms) are proposed to be repealed and replaced and therefore do not include underlined or bracketed text format, or otherwise show tracked changes.
+Note - Appendices A and B (Short and Full Environmental Assessment Forms) have been repealed and replaced and therefore do not include underlined or bracketed text format, or otherwise show tracked changes.

 Supporting documents